Historic Fort Wayne

 In Detroit today, we assume that Americans have always had friendly relations with our neighbors to the South across the river.
 That was not always the case.
 Some Americans wished to support Canadian independence and the British military wanted to punish any Americans who thought about coming to Canada to fight.
 The “Battle of Windsor” took place in December, 1838.
 About 135 American militants seized a Canadian ship, crossed to Windsor and attacked the British barracks then located there, killing some of the troops, although most of them escaped.
 Canadian and British militias rapidly organized themselves and marched upon the Americans who then occupied the military facilities in Windsor.
 Twenty-one of the Americans were killed in the fighting and another four surrendered.
 They were promptly tried and then executed.
 People on the US side of the river were appalled by the British execution of those who surrendered.
 Adding to international tension at this time was a lively dispute over the border in the northwest.
 The British claimed that their Canadian colony extended down to the present border of Oregon and Washington, while Americans asserted that the border was at the present border of Washington and British Columbia.
 This controversy gave rise to the militaristic slogan every school child learns: “48’ 40* or fight.”

-With this nation’s independence once again at risk, Congress in 1841 authorized the building of a major military fortress in Detroit.
+With this nation’s independence once again at risk, Congress, in 1841, authorized the building of a major military fortress in Detroit.
 A remote sight was chosen on the Detroit River facing Canada, but at a distance of three and one-half miles from the central point where Cadillac had disembarked 140 years earlier.
 Captain Montgomery Meigs, a West Point engineer who went on to play an immensely important role for the Union as quartermaster-general in the War between the States, designed the entire fort and the barracks building that you see.
 From an elevation or an ariel photograph, you will appreciate that this is an immense square fort with thick revetments and very extensive earthworks.
 Rubble limestone from the Lake Erie islands was used in this construction.
 Meigs' design was based upon the principles of fortification developed by one of the most famous of the French military engineers, Sebastien Vauban (1633 to 1707).
-In 1670, Vauban published the definitive book on siege craft.
+In 1670, Vauban published the definitive book on siege architecture.
 Meigs incorporated the demi lunes and sally ports that were used in late medieval forts.
 If the British invaded the United States, they would have to destroy the army as massed in Detroit.
-But US soldiers would be safely ensconced within the walls of Ft.
+But US soldiers would be safely ensconced within the walls of star shaped Ft.
 Wayne and could easily attack the British from secure positions much as those within a castle could attack invaders.
 Meigs revetments served the same purpose as a moat.
+The military fort was completed in 1845.

-Then Meigs designed an extremely austere three-and-one-half story barracks in the Georgian style.
+Then Meigs designed an extremely austere three-and-one-half story barracks in the Georgian style show above.
 It has a military majesty about it.
 The building conveys the seriousness of the task facing its early occupants.
 No efforts were minimized in building this barracks.
 Meigs designed walls 22 inches thick and divided the structure into five distinct sections with massive fire walls so that if one section of the barracks were burned by the British, that fire would not consume the entire structure.
+This structure was completed in 1848.
+Later additional buildings were added including quite a few substantial homes for the commander and officers.
+Future president Ulysses S. Grant served at this fort but there were no officers residences when he lived in Detroit.
+His Detroit abode is preserved on the grounds of the former state fair grounds near Woodward and Eight Mile.

 No hostile shots were ever fired at or from Fort Wayne.
 During the Civil War it was a training ground.
-After that war, the federal government added many buildings including the attractive officer’s housing to the immediate southwest of Meigs classic fort.
+After that war, the federal government added many buildings.
+At its peak there were 39 structures on the 83 acre campus of Fort Wayne.
 By World War I, Fort Wayne became an induction station and, during the Depression, it was used by the Civilian Conservation Corp.
 In World War II, it was an extremely busy marshalling port for munitions produced in Detroit.
 The most recently constructed buildings at Fort Wayne were completed in 1931.

 By 1949, the Army realized that they did not need a large late Medieval fort in Detroit.
 There was then a 150-year history of peace with Britain and its former colony.
 The Army began decommissioning the fort and giving it to the city of Detroit.
-In the Korean and Vietnamese wars, Fort Wayne served as an induction station, but in 1969, the Army gave control of the entire fort to the City of Detroit with the exception of a few acres still used by the Army Corps of Engineers.
+In the Korean and Vietnamese wars, Fort Wayne served as an induction station, but in 1969, the Army began gaving control of the fort to the City of Detroit with the exception of about nine acres still used by the Army Corps of Engineers.
+By 1974, the city had control of the fort.

 You do not have to go to Europe to see how military engineers thought about defense in the late medieval age.
 You could go to Quebec city to see the walled fortress that did not protect the French in the 1750s.
 Or you could walk around Fort Wayne on a sunny summer Sunday and imagine what Montgomery Meigs thought when he built this massive structure to protect the United States.